 - Strategic aim 1

 - Strategic aim 2

 - Strategic aim 3

 - Strategic aim 4

 - Strategic aim 5

+- A word from our members

+- A word from our data partners

 Out of a number of presentations I made about the NBN Trust and Network in the UK, one I particularly enjoyed was at the Data Science Festival in London in April 2019.
 This provided engagement with a new audience, raising awareness of the whole Network and the data that are shared by the Network via the NBN Atlas to those who use data in innovative ways.
 Subsequently we have had three data science masters' students undertaking projects with the NBN Trust, using the NBN Atlas data, looking at the completeness of the database in terms of taxonomic comprehensiveness and geographical coverage.
 These have produced some very interesting results that we hope to incorporate into the metrics for the NBN Atlas in due course.